RaddN/dynamic-ajax-product-filters-for-woocommerce-pro/readme.txt

 * **Free New Features** – Enjoy significant improvements to the free features offered.
 * **Widget Caching** – Optimize performance with caching capabilities for widgets.

-= 👉️ Why Use Dynamic AJAX Product Filters for WooCommerce Pro Store? =
+= 👉️ Why Use Dynamic AJAX Product Filters for WooCommerce Store? =
 * Excellent user experience with instant filtering and sorting, powered by AJAX-based filtering.
 * Increase SEO performance with clean and crawlable URLs.
 * Full compatibility with any custom or premium WordPress theme.